nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 These classes are contained in the `position` package which belongs to the `model` package.

-Position is implemented this way as for HireLah, as we need to keep track of these informations, in order to aid recruiters in keeping track of crucial information in the hiring process.
+Position is implemented this way as for HireLah, as we need these informations, in order to aid recruiters in keeping track of crucial job-related information in the hiring process.

+#### Design considerations:

+#### Aspect: Ensuring that number of applicants offered a job does not exceed the number of job openings
-`PositionOffers` is implemented in a way that disallow users from directly mutating the underlying value.
+* **Alternative 1 (current choice):** `PositionOffers` is implemented in a way that disallow users from directly mutating the underlying value.
-It is implemented in this way, so that it accurately reflects the number of `Applicants` that have been offered a job at the position.
-It would defeat the purpose if `PositionOffers` can be set to any number, as it would no longer be able to accurately keep track of offers handed out.
+`PositionOffers` is only mutated through various commands listed under section **Tracking Interview Status**.
+    * Pros: Number of `PositionOffers` is guaranteed to tally with number of "passed interviews".
+    * Cons: Difficulty in implementing due to coupling with the `Interview` class.
+Actions that mutate `Interview` may cause changes to `PositionOffers`.
+        It will also be more difficult for users to correct the erroneous commands, as they cannot directly decrement or increment `PositionOffers`.

+* **Alternative 2** Allowing users to manually set their own number of offers.
+    * Pros: Greater flexibility for users to update and keep track of the number of offers handed out.
+    * Cons: Users will have to exercise their own diligence in ensuring that number of offers handed out tallies with the number of "passed interview".

 ### Tracking Interview Status